gemshub/GEMSGUI/Run_Reactoro.md

 ```
 We assume that both subfolders /gems3gui and /standalone are under git control and are checked out to "trunk" branch.

-* To switch to another branch (e.g. GEMS-Reactoro), use a git client or open a terminal, cd to ~/gitGEMS3/gems3gui, and type in the command line
+* To switch to GEMS-Reactoro branch, use a git client or open a terminal, cd to ~/gitGEMS3/gems3gui, and type in the command line

 ```sh